sarietta/theoputer-blog/content/posts/alu-subtraction.md

 would allow us to represent negative numbers, but what does it mean for being able to perform subtraction?
 It means nothing on the surface.
 At least not unless by some weird chance adding numbers that have this flag set/not set results in subtraction.
-We will say in a bit (pun intended) that this does not work.
+We will see in a bit (pun intended) that this does not work.
 However, it turns out there is a *very* clever way to take this same idea and make it so that we can perform the same kind of addition that happens in a